thejayden/Coursera-Programming-Foundations-with-JavaScript-HTML-and-CSS/README.md

-## Image Filters on the Web
+## Programming Foundations with JavaScript, HTML and CSS
-Mini project from Coursera course "Programming Foundations with JavaScript, HTML and CSS" Allows user to load image files and add gray, red and rainbow filters.
+This repo contains some of the projects that I did on the Coursera course "Programming Foundations with JavaScript, HTML and CSS" by Duke University.
+This course helped to reinforce my knowledge on fundamental frontend programming as I experimented with event driven programming through Javascript.